bnm000215/Unity-Save-Play-Mode-Changes/README.md

 ## How it works

-The SavePlayModeChangesChecker class finds all references to SavePlayModeChanges components on exiting the game.
+The SavePlayModeChangesChecker class finds all references to `SavePlayModeObject` components on exiting the game.
 It serializes the entire hierarchy for those objects, and on entering play mode deletes the old hierarchies and creates the new ones.

 ## Other issues